 4. Contact people while you still can

 Even if not disabled, it may be heavily congested.
-You may have trouble getting through, or getting online, as 1000s of people trying to use it at once.
+You may have trouble getting through or getting online, as many people try to use these services at once.

 - Contact your airline.
-If you want to fly out, you'll want to get a seat quickly.
+You'll want to get a seat quickly if you want to fly out.
 Airlines may cancel flights due to ash and other hazards.
 If they're still flying, prices may go up.
-It's likely any tickets still available will be in high demand and short supply.
+Any available tickets will likely be in high demand and in short supply.

 - Contact your travel insurer.
 If you're covered, they may be able to help with emergency logistics and costs.
-If not covered, you'll have to cover all your costs and make arrangements yourself.
+If not, you'll have to cover all your costs and make arrangements yourself.
 The Australian Government can't coordinate your flights.

 Don't delay making contact.
-Make all phone calls and send the emails and messages while you still can.
+Make all phone calls and send messages and emails while you still can.

 What to do during a volcanic eruption

-Often, it's less dangerous to commit to your decision until the immediate threat has past.
-Once the eruption is well underway, it can be extremely risky to venture outside to another location.
+If you shelter in place, only leave your current location when authorities confirm it is safe to do so, or you risk death by staying.
+It's safer to commit to your decision until the immediate threat has passed.
+Once the eruption is underway, it can be extremely risky to venture outside to another location.

 If you evacuate